vlvagerviwager/protect-your-privacy/README.md

 ## Books
 * The Cuckoo's Egg by Cliff Stoll
 * Beyond Fear: Thinking Sensibly about Security in an Uncertain World by Bruce Schneier
+* The Smart Girl's Guide to Privacy https://www.nostarch.com/smartgirlsguide
+* American Spies: Modern Surveillance, Why You Should Care, and What to Do About It by Jennifer Granick

 ## Donate

 * COURAGE emergency funding drive - Courage manages the legal and public defence of whistleblowers and activists, from Edward Snowden to Chelsea Manning, from Barrett Brown to Lauri Love. https://fundrazr.com/d19Bc3
+* Donate to the ACLU https://action.aclu.org/secure/donate-to-aclu